Dermatology

 FeatureCharacteristics

-ErosionsDevelop when blisters rupture; heal without scarring
+ErosionsDevelop when blisters rupture; moist, pink, well-demarcated; often retain peripheral rim of blister roof; heal without scarring

 Distribution Pattern